Configure Git to use Windows Secure Channel (SChannel)

 - GIT_SSL_CAINFO - Path to CA certificate file

-- GIT_SSL_CAPATH - Path to directory containing CA certificates
+- GIT_SSL_CAPATH - Path to a directory containing CA certificates

-- SSL_CERT_FILE - Used by OpenSSL for certificate file location
+- SSL_CERT_FILE - Used by OpenSSL for the certificate file location

-- SSL_CERT_DIR - Used by OpenSSL for certificate directory
+- SSL_CERT_DIR - Used by OpenSSL for the certificate directory

 Debugging SSL issues: